-- 1. Bachelor in Information Technology with two concentrations:
+- 1. Bachelor of Science in Information Technology with two concentrations:

 - Networking & Security, and

 - Database & Web systems

-- 2. Bachelor in Information Systems with two concentrations:
+- 2. Bachelor of Science in Information Systems with two concentrations:

 - Project Management

 - E-Business Management

+- 3. Bachelor of Science in Data Analytics.

 Bachelor of Science in Information Technology